 Our thanks to Tom Kelly for providing label copy and a tape dub.
 On both sides, the Deacon sings lines from his sermon while his congregation accompanies with great ululating undulations.
 Both sides are probably extracts from the same sermon.
 The record was cut live in church; the engineer had trouble with the vocalizing congregation, and a heap of distortion seems to be coming right off the master tape.

 This is the only Ping to have been reissued, on Negro Religious Music Vol 3, Singing Preachers and Their Congregations, Blues Classics 19, an LP that appeared during the 1960s.
 A second reissue took place in the 1990s, on Document DOCD-5464, 1950s Gospel Classics.
-While Ping 1005's commercial potential must have been vanishinlgy low at the time, its attraction to these compilers is easy to understand; it is a raw, unpasteurized sample of a fervent church service.
+While Ping 1005's commercial potential must have been so small as to be virtually undetectable, its attraction to these compilers is easy to understand; it is a raw, unpasteurized sample of a fervent church service.
 Document gives 1956 as the date, but it also supplies Deacon Shinault's full name.